 Sir John Ure is absorbed by an account of the Pre-Raphaelites . . .
 Franny Moyle [is] a scholarly and highly entertaining chronicler of their unruly exploits - Sir John Ure, Country Life

 'Moyle's book captures all the sex, madness and addiction, making modern-day sagas seem downright dull!' - Glamour

 'This has been well-covered before but she retells it with exceptional vigour and with fine detail culled from original sources' - Daily Express

 The book is packed with colourful illustrations and drawings, while the words are pretty darned colourful too' - Birmingham Post

 'Moyle tells the story with great verve, and the forthcoming drama based on her book should be one to look out for' - Choice

 Franny Moyle has a degree in English and History of Art from St John's College, Cambridge.
-She has played a key role in the BBC's arts programming, most recently as Commissioner of Arts and Culture across the BBC's four main channels.
-A year ago she left to pursue her own projects and is now a freelance executive producer, handling some of their major cultural series.
-She is a director of the Hackney Empire, near her home in East London, and is married with three children.
+She enjoyed a career in arts programming at the BBC that culminated in her becoming the corporation's first Commissioner for Arts and Culture.
+She is now a freelance executive producer and writer as well as a director of the Hackney Empire, which is near her home in East London.
+She is married and has three children.